 All About Labors of Love Podcast

-Welcome to Labors of Love Podcast: Stories Shared by Mamas, Midwives, Doulas and other Birth Workers of Color!
+Welcome to Labors of Love Podcast: Stories Shared by Mothers, Fathers, Midwives, Doulas and other Birth Workers of Color!

 We are here to inspire, enlighten and encourage women of color to reconnect and explore all our birthing options.
-Each week we will hear stories and discussions by Mamas and those who support us through our birth experiences.
+Each week we will hear from Mothers and Fathers as well as those who support us through our birth experiences.
 Midwives, doulas, childbirth educators and other practitioners will share their wisdom and their journey.

 Labors of Love is born out of the need to share and hear positive and uplifting messages and alternative options about pregnancy, labor, delivery and beyond.
 The need is especially critical in communities of color.